ComputerVisionIsFun/adaptive_binarization/README.md

 # Adaptive Binarization using Integral image

-This is the implementation of the papaer
+This is an c++ implementation of the article,

+Refernce
+[1] D. Bradley, G. Roth Adaptive thresholding using the integral image Journal of Graphics, GPU, and Game Tools, 12 (2) (2007), pp. 13-21